rafi-d-z/intro/README.md

 ### Where else do I exist? 🦧

 You can find me on my LinkedIn [https://www.linkedin.com/in/rafid-zia/].
 Feel free to reach out about anything tech related or even non-tech related!
-I am always happy to meet someone new 😊